ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 WebMessageReceived is raised when the [CoreWebView2Settings.IsWebMessageEnabled](corewebview2settings.md#iswebmessageenabled) setting is set and the top-level document of the WebView runs `window.chrome.webview.postMessage`.
 The `postMessage` function is `void postMessage(object)` where object is any object supported by JSON conversion.
 When `postMessage` is called, the handler's Invoke method will be called with the `object` parameter `postMessage` converted to a JSON string.
 If the same page calls `postMessage` multiple times, the corresponding `WebMessageReceived` events are guaranteed to be fired in the same order.
 However, if multiple frames call `postMessage`, there is no guaranteed order.
 In addition, `WebMessageReceived` events caused by calls to `postMessage` are not guaranteed to be sequenced with events caused by DOM APIs.
 For example, if the page runs
 <code>
 chrome.webview.postMessage("message");
 window.open();
-then the `NewWindowRequested` event might be fired before the `WebMessageReceived` event.
+then the [CoreWebView2.NewWindowRequested](corewebview2.md#newwindowrequested) event might be fired before the `WebMessageReceived` event.
 If you need the `WebMessageReceived` event to happen before anything else, then in the `WebMessageReceived` handler you can post a message back to the page and have the page wait until it receives that message before continuing.

 Type: [TypedEventHandler](/uwp/api/Windows.Foundation.TypedEventHandler-2)&lt;CoreWebView2, [CoreWebView2WebMessageReceivedEventArgs](corewebview2webmessagereceivedeventargs.md)&gt;